marcosramon/marcosramon.net/_posts/2015-05-19-uma-morte-criativa.md

 #arte #filosofia

-> Leia também:
+<h3>Leia também:</h3>
-> - <a href="/a-incompatibilidade-entre-a-ideia-e-a-acao">A incompatibilidade entre a ideia e a ação</a>
+- <a href="/a-incompatibilidade-entre-a-ideia-e-a-acao">A incompatibilidade entre a ideia e a ação</a>
-> - <a href="/o-que-aprendi-fazendo-um-episodio-de-podcast-por-dia-durante-2016">O que aprendi fazendo um episódio de podcast por dia durante 2016</a>
+- <a href="/o-que-aprendi-fazendo-um-episodio-de-podcast-por-dia-durante-2016">O que aprendi fazendo um episódio de podcast por dia durante 2016</a>
-> - <a href="/felicidade-em-dia-de-chuva">Felicidade em dia de chuva</a>
+- <a href="/felicidade-em-dia-de-chuva">Felicidade em dia de chuva</a>